 Erect rhizomatous leafless shrubs to 1 m high, stems flattened with wing-like organ to 14 mm wide.
 Inflorescence orange and red pea-flowers.
 Flowering usually between August and October in good seasons.
 Fruits are reddish brown flattened oblong pod.
 Seeds are mottled brown, reniform seed to 3 mm long and 2 mm wide, with a curved pale-yellow aril on one side.
 Seed embryo type is bent.

 Seed collection and propagation

 Collect seeds between November and December.
 Collect mature pods, those drying off, turning brown and contain dark hard seeds inside.
 Pods with viable seeds are produced sporadically and depend on good rainfall.
 Not all plants will set seeds.
 Place the pods in a tray and leave to dry for 1 to 2 weeks.
 Then rub the pods gently with a rubber bung to dislodge the seeds.
 Use a sieve to separate the seeds from unwanted material.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.
-From one collection, the seed viability was high, at 90%.
+Seed viability is usually high.
 This species has physical dormancy that needs to be overcome for the seed to germinate (e.g. nicking or softening the seed coat).

 |Location||No. of seeds|

 |1,000 (3.53 g)|

 |BGA||880 (2.817 g)||13-Nov-2012||MJT402|

 |Date||Result||T0||T50||Pre-treatment | Germination medium | Incubator: Photoperiod / Thermoperiod|